GenomiqueENS/toulligQC/README.md

 * **Requirements**

-To run ToulligQC without Docker, you need to install the following software:
+To run ToulligQC without Docker, you need to install the following softwares:
 * matplotlib
 * h5py
 * pandas